sj-mei/SUEWS/docs/source/development/coding_guideline.rst

 Coding
 ******

 #.
-Core physics and calculatoin schemes of SUEWS are written in Fortran 90
+Core physics and calculation schemes of SUEWS are written in Fortran 90

 #.
 Code is hosted in GitHub as private repository